shroff/pharc/README.md

 ## Known Problems

-Many.
-This is alpha-quality software.
+Look at the issues tab on github for more detailed information.
 The big ones:

 * The application only searches for photos to import on program startup.